Mobilpadde/Survive-the-Night/README.md

 * `A green man whom's brain is trying to get out`?
 	* You should try to keep away from those, they're evil evil creators called `Zombies`.
 * `Red'n'White pill`?
 	* Although it look a bit like posion, it's not!
 You should eat these, as soon as you find them!
-As they help you survive.
+They'll help you survive.
 * `Big blue square with random text in it`?
 	* If you're about to die, you should go here as fast as possible!
 It'll help you regenerate your life.

-## I have some weird colored sweatband on my forehead? ##
+## Ohh, and what about the weird sweatband on my forehead? ##
 This both indicates your life, and your color...

 Ohh and btw, it's not a sweatband, it's your actual forehead!